stephenafamo/orchestra/README.md

 ## Customization

-The logger can be modified by assiging a logger to `orchestra.Logger`
+The logger can be modified by assigning a logger to `orchestra.Logger`

 ```go
 type Logger interface {